yug49/defi-reth/foundry/exercises/exercise-aura-deposit.md

 Write your code inside the [`AuraLiquidity` contract](../src/exercises/AuraLiquidity.sol)

-This exercise is design for you to gain experience adding liquidity to Aura.
+This exercise is designed for you to gain experience adding liquidity to Aura.

 ```solidity
 function deposit(uint256 rethAmount) external returns (uint256 shares) {